Rishidubey15/Wizard-Z-UI/README.md

 **Wizard-Z-UI** is a dynamic, scroll-responsive landing page crafted using HTML5, CSS3, and JavaScript.
 Leveraging the power of GSAP (GreenSock Animation Platform) and its ScrollTrigger plugin, this project delivers a seamless and engaging user experience through smooth animations and transitions.

 ## 📁 Project Structure
-The project is organized as follow:
+The project is organized as follows:

 ```
 wizard-z-ui/